haykh/oh-my-dear-imgui/docs/index.rst

 .. admonition:: :medium:`A bit more than minimal wrapper library for ImGui-based applications.`
   :class: important

-  The idea behind ``oh-my-dear-imgui`` (``omdi``) is to provide an easily extensible and wrapper around the great Dear ImGui library. ``omdi`` wraps Dear ImGui, together with several other useful extensions exposing a more idiomatic and higher-level API to build ImGui-based applications in C++.
+  The idea behind ``oh-my-dear-imgui`` (``omdi``) is to provide an easily extensible wrapper around the great Dear ImGui library. ``omdi`` builds upon ImGui itself, together with several other useful extensions exposing a more idiomatic and higher-level API to help build ImGui-based applications in C++.

 Features